 The price for the Bode Museum for one adult is €12 on entry.
 This can be purchased online, in advance for no extra cost – giving you skip-the-line entry to the Bode Museum.

 A 6th century AD mosaic from an apse in San Michele in Africisco, Ravenna.

-The reconstructed Ishar Gate from Babylon, Pergamon Museum.
+The reconstructed Ishtar Gate in the Pergamon Museum.

 The Pergamon Museum is the most recent of the five museums to have been built on Museuminsel, between 1910 and 1930.
 When constructed three wings in a U-shape housed three collections of the National Museums in Berlin.
 They are the Collection of Classical Antiquities, the Museum of the Ancient Near East and the Museum of Islamic Art.
 The Museum is currently undergoing major refurbishment, the U-shape being closed with the addition of a fourth wing.
 The Pergamon is well known for its reconstructions of monumental buildings.

 Two of the monumental structures in the Classical collection are the Pergamon Altar and the Market Gate of Miletus.
 The altar is not accessible to the public while building proceeds, a tentative date of 2023 has been given for the re-opening of the Pergamon Altar gallery.